-I have seen some seriously talented people lately who have obtained knowledge or skills that are I find awesome.
-These skills may have been obtained via qualifications, hobbies, experience or on the internet, but I think they should share this awesomeness via BLOGS or VLOGS (Video logs).
+I have seen some seriously talented people lately who have obtained knowledge or skills that I find awesome.
+These skills may have been obtained via education/qualifications, hobbies, experience or simply learned via the Internet.
+I think they should share this awesomeness via BLOGS or VLOGS (Video logs).

-I am generalising a bit but ask any young person what they want to do or be and chances are they want to be a famous YouTube star.
-The digital native generation did not grow up around the box and aspire to be on young talent time.
-The younger digital natives possibly grew up watching people on YouTube doing normal or not so normal things.
+I am generalising a bit but if you ask any young person what they want to be when they grow up it is a “Famous YouTube Star” (YouTube is watched more that TV was when I was young) .
+The digital native generation did not grow up around the TV and aspire to be on young talent time.
+The younger digital natives have grown up watching every day people on YouTube doing normal or not so normal things.

-You don’t need to be perfect to start blogging or vlogging you just need to starts and be consistent and be yourself.
+You don’t need to be perfect to start blogging or vlogging you just need to start, be consistent and be yourself.

-People can quite easily make a good living making good YouTube videos.
+People can quite easily make a living making good YouTube videos.
 Lamborghini anyone?
-Here is an honest breakdown of a YouTube stars revenue and strategy on with the 1o richest YouTubers of 2016.
+Here is an honest breakdown of a YouTube stars revenue and strategy on with the 10 richest YouTubers of 2016.

 Become an expert.
 Who else do you know that knows what you know.
-What do you want to be remembered or doing?
-Skills and passion are only achieved through practice and commitment.
+What do you want to be remembered for doing?
+Skills and passion are only gained through practice and commitment.

 Blogging or vlogging may lead to future things.
-Think of blogging as networking via doing your passion.
-Sharing allows you to network with like minded people.
+Think of blogging as networking, Sharing allows you to network with like-minded people.

-You can also use blogging, vlogging or streaming as pure marketing and share news about your product or service to increase sales.
-I love this guy sharing the knowledge and his experience making nixie tubes.
-I am sure this his sales have increased.
+You can also use blogging or vlogging as a form of marketing by sharing news about your product or service to increase sales.
+I love this guy who shares the knowledge of how he makes nixie tubes.
+Sharing had increased his sales big time.

 Maintaining a blog or vlog allows you to practice your passion whatever it is.
-I know a person who ran a fiction blog and built a nice community across the globe with the help of others.
-They gained life long friends, shared their passion and have the privilege of reading and giving early feedback on a small fiction book called Fifty Shades of Grey.
+I know a person who ran a fiction blog and built a nice community across the globe.
+They gained life long friends, shared their passion and have had the privilege of reading and giving early feedback on a small fiction book called Fifty Shades of Grey.

-You might think what you do is boring but for other may be fascinating.
+You might think what you do is boring but for others it may be fascinating.
 Repurpose your knowledge.

 Tools for Blogging.

-You can use a blogging engine like WordPress, WordPress is free if you host it yourself (and if you use a free theme) or you can pay WordPress to host your blog for as low as $4 a site per month.
-You can edit WordPress blog posts with a desktop of mobile interface.
-Blogging is the easiest (you are reading a blog now).
-My brother has been blogging for a while and my friend had a regular blog that is funny.
+You can use a Web based blogging engine like WordPress, WordPress is free if you host it yourself (you can use a free theme) or you can pay WordPress to host your blog for as low as $4 a site per month.
+You can edit WordPress blog posts with a desktop or mobile interface.
+Blogging is the easiest way to share (you are reading a blog now).
+My brother has been blogging for a while and my friend has a regular blog that is funny.